 Careers in Physics and Graduate Opportunities

-Students who graduate with a Bachelor of Science degree in physics can either pursue graduate studies towards an MS. and a Ph.D degree in physics and related fields or seek immediate employment after graduation.
+Students who graduate with a Bachelor of Science (BSc.) degree in physics can either pursue graduate studies towards a Master of Science (MSc.) and a Ph.D degree in physics/related field or seek for employment in the private sector/high-tech industry.
 Physics graduates can also go on to professional schools in a variety of fields.
-More than ever before, men and women who study physics find themselves entering a wide range of career fields and adapt to the changing work place of the 21st Century in today’s job market.
+More than ever, students who study physics find themselves entering a wide range of career fields and adapt to the changing work place of the 21st century job market.

-Many Physics graduates go on to pursue a professional career in the private sector, in high-tech industry as engineers, physicists and computational scientists, as computer consultants, research staff and technicians; and as physics teachers.
+Many Physics graduates go on to pursue a professional career in the private sector, in high-tech industry as Engineers, Physicists and Computational/Big Data Scientists, Computer Consultants, Research Staff and Technicians and as Physics Teachers.
 Others pursue leadership roles in business, management and finance, and also in government.
 Physics graduates can also pursue employment as software programmers in firms that develop educational and scientific software, or even in Wall Street, where employers are interested in people with a background in computational physics.

 About a third of our graduates are working as Engineers in industry.
 Our recent graduates have also obtained employment in the industry in the Big Data sector, locally in Louisville at GE, Humana, NTT Data, and as R&D Engineer at Battelle Corp. in Ohio, with a starting salary of $58,000 – $75,000.
 Several of our graduates are pursuing their Ph.D in Physics at various research institutions with either a full Teaching Assistantship or a Fellowship in the range from $25,000 to over $45,000 per year.

 Bellarmine offers a wide variety of study abroad options around the globe.
 Learn what opportunities are available to you below.